 There are recommended minimum technical specifications for scanning to ensure that the digitisation process results in authentic, reliable and usable records.

-Please contact us to arrange for the digitisation of your records by a third party provider, and to ensure these requirements are correctly addressed.
+Please contact us to arrange for the digitisation of your records by our approved third party provider, and to ensure these requirements are correctly addressed.

 How to destroy records that have been scanned

 There are specific provisions for converting hardcopy records to digital format, including when the source (hardcopy) records can be destroyed.